ashedow/ashedow.github.io/content/posts/small_hates.md

 How to ask question and vlidate youself.
 How to set up and achieva a goals.
 How to deal with conflicts.
-Planning, agendas, presentations, letters, presentations, practical ideas to become a team player  etc.
+Planning, agendas, presentations, letters, presentations, practical ideas to become a team player, time management tips etc.

 These are all great parts of the course.
 Even if in places it is overly drawn out